 The Wines & Wineries

 While onboard, you'll sample wines from Grand Junction's top vineyards.
 Featured wines and wineries are subject to change, but Two Rivers Winery, Carlson Vineyards, Plum Creek Winery, Whitewater Hill Vineyards and Colterris Winery are frequent supporters.
-Any wine featured on the train becomes part of the winery tour in Grand Valley, so you won't miss meeting the makers and seeing origin of your labor-intensive libation.
-Once at your destination, experts in viticultural will guide you through the process of winemaking, allow you to tour their facilities and educate you about your palate.
+Any wine featured on the train becomes part of the winery tour in Grand Junction, so you won't miss meeting the makers and seeing the origin of your labor-intensive libation.
+Once at your destination, experts in viticulture will guide you through the process of winemaking, allow you to tour their facilities and educate you about your palate.
 Make sure to learn more about Grand Junction varietals and wine-tasting before you go to make the most of your tour!

 The Tour Through the Eyes of a Local Writer